conan-io/docs/reference/tools/system/pipenv.rst

 keeping them isolated so they don't interfere with system packages or the Conan package itself.
 It is designed to use a Python CLI tool inside a recipe during the build step.

+By default, it attempts to create the virtualenv using the Python you have set on your system Path.
+To use a different one, you can set a Python path in the ``tools.system.pipenv:python_interpreter`` :ref:`configuration<reference_config_files_global_conf>`.

 .. currentmodule:: conan.tools.system

 .. autoclass:: PipEnv